zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 The aim of the INF project is to establish an infrastructure consisting of two components.
 The first is a "wizard" that will assist researchers during the data collection planning phase, automatically generating customised, legally compliant consent forms for participants based on the specific requirements of the research endeavour.
 The second is a data management platform, where collected (meta) data will be imported.
 Within the platform, data are linked with each participant's specific consent forms, allowing researchers to view the extent of a participant’s consent.

-Details project INF including open positions (.pdf)
+Details project INF (.pdf)

 Ö: Public relations project